How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 *Software development kit (SDK) for integrating tap-on-phone in your own payment app.

-Stripe and Adyen require merchants to build their own solution, whereas myPOS Glass offers a plan with a monthly fee for a lower processing rate.
-Revolut’s Tap to Pay on iPhone is available for all Revolut Business holders signed up for a Merchant Account too.
-Viva Wallet’s tap-to-phone has been fully launched on both iPhone and Android, but is less familiar in the UK.
+Stripe and Adyen require merchants to build their own solution, whereas myPOS Glass has a plan with a monthly fee for a lower processing rate.

 Let’s dig into the individual solutions.